stefanspita/harriet-blog/README.md

-# Harriet's blog
+# Harriet's reading blog

 This is usin the following:
 - rollup for building
 - redux store
 - react for rendering
-- react-router + react-router-redux for routing
+- react-router + redux for routing
-- babel latest js
+- babel es2015
-- eslint plugged into rollup for linting
+- eslint